westandy/tutorials/practicalFunctionalProgramming.md

 # Practical Functional Programming

+- All of these concepts can be used in any languages, and in some cases, can be the cleaner, less verbose approach.

 ## Familiar Functional Concepts:
 1) Functions as Building Blocks
    - Functions that are simple blocks for building larger blocks (functions), that do not mutate their parameters, are easy to test.